howlingsails/logbooking/guides/writing/content-writing.md

 ✔ Write as if talking to your younger self, but **for them**

 …you’re going to create **deeply engaging content** that actually resonates.

-What’s the next step for you?
-Are you planning to refine your writing style further or start testing these shifts in real content?